A guide to landing work from home jobs

 Look for remote work opportunities

 Are you actively searching for remote jobs?
 There are a few websites you can check out that are great resources.
-WeWorkRemotely, Working Nomads, and Virtual Vocations are great examples of websites catering mostly or exclusively to this domain.
+Three websites you can use right not to start looking for remote roles:

 Leverage your LinkedIn profile!

-If you've discovered that remote work is the way to go and don't see yourself going back to traditional work environments, you may want to consider transitioning to an independent consulting/freelancing type role.
-There a few things you should know about this type of work:
+If you've discovered that working from home is the way to go and can't see yourself going back to the office, you may want to consider transitioning to a freelancing role.
+A few things to keep in mind about freelancing:

-i) It's challenging to get your foot in the door.
-Whether you're a writer, developer, or IT professional, getting that first client can be tough as nails.
+1) It's challenging to get your foot in the door.
+Whether you're a writer, developer, or IT professional, getting that first client is literally the hardest part.
 Take the time to build a solid professional portfolio, website, and LinkedIn that shows off your past work, skills, and specializations.
-These will be key and will demonstrate that you're serious about your profession.
-Once you land your first gig, the rest will be easier.
+This will help you demonstrate you're serious about your profession.
+Once you land your first gig, the rest is smooth sailing.

-ii) Since you'll be technically self-employed, you'll have to set aside some of your earnings for the taxman (most freelancers set aside roughly 25% of their income for taxes).
+2) Since you'll be self-employed, you'll have to set aside some of your earnings for the taxman (most freelancers set aside roughly 25% of their income for taxes).

-iii) It's a continual struggle and entails a great deal of variability.
+3) It's a constant struggle and entails a great deal of uncertainty.
 Unlike traditional employment, being a freelancer means you have to go out and get your own clients; there won't be someone consistently handing you work.
 If this sounds daunting to you or if you don't like the idea of constantly prospecting for new clients, then it's a sign that this type of work may not be for you.

 The job market is changing...